 - float suspension_travel

 This is the distance the suspension can travel.
-As Godot measures are in meters keep this setting relatively low.
-Try a value between 0.1 and 0.3 depending on the type of car .
+As Godot units are equivalent to meters, keep this setting relatively low.
+Try a value between 0.1 and 0.3 depending on the type of car.

 - bool use_as_steering

 true, this wheel transfers engine force to the ground to propel the vehicle forward.
 This value is used in conjunction with VehicleBody.engine_force and ignored if you are using the per-wheel engine_force value instead.

 This determines how much grip this wheel has.
 It is combined with the friction setting of the surface the wheel is in contact with.
 0.0 means no grip, 1.0 is normal grip.
 For a drift car setup, try setting the grip of the rear wheels slightly lower than the front wheels, or use a lower value to simulate tire wear.

 It’s best to set this to 1.0 when starting out.